hugokos/decentralized_raffle/README.md

 ---
 ## Key Functionality:
 This is open-source smart contract based platform that provides a raffle engine and user interface that can be used to hold trustless, permissionless contests with verifiable results.
 Key functionality includes:
-	-Entries are escrowed by the smart contract, no need for a 3rd party to hold funds -Payouts are issued immediately upon the conclusion of the contest -Results are verifiable on the blockchain
+- Entries are escrowed by the smart contract, no need for a 3rd party to hold funds
+- Payouts are issued immediately upon the conclusion of the contest
+- Results are verifiable on the blockchain
-	-Entrants can maintain anonymity (only the wallet address is utilized)
+- Entrants can maintain anonymity (only the wallet address is utilized)
 ---

 ## Technologies/Imports